 The Spanish minor introduces students to the language, literature, and cultures of Spanish-speaking populations.
-Expertise in Spanish will aid preparations for study abroad, service opportunities, graduate school, future occupations, living in an increasingly global society, and a better understanding of a student's major.
+Expertise in Spanish will prepare students for study abroad, service opportunities, graduate school, future occupations, and life in an increasingly global society.
 The minor requires a minimum of 15 credits.
 (Courses numbered SP 200 Intermediate Spanish I and above count toward the minor).

 See the Graduate section of this Catalog for more information on Graduate programs offered at Mount Mercy.